Gem-Swap/gem-frontend-dex/CONTRIBUTING.md

-# Contributing to the Wakanda ecosystem
+# Contributing to the Gem ecosystem

 Thanks for taking the time to contribute !